HM Revenue & Customs collects repayments on student loans taken out after August 1998.

 You can find out more about how to repay your loan on the Student Loans Company website (Opens new website).

 If you have taken out a student loan after August 1998 read on:

 The earliest your repayments will start is the 6 April after you leave your course.

-Usually the amount you will pay back is calculated as 9% of your income over the starting limit.
-If you're working and you get more than £2,000 interest a year from your savings it may affect how much you have to repay.
+The amount you will pay back is calculated as 9% of your income over the starting limit.
+But if you complete a Self Assessment (SA) return and you get more than £2,000 interest a year from your savings it may affect how much you have to repay.

 If you have a job